 To cover training-related expenses, participants are paid \$6.25 per hour for time spent in a work experience slot.
-To ensure pay does not exceed 1099 reportable requirements, the amount paid per taxable year is limited to less than \$600.
+To ensure pay does not exceed Internal Revenue Service (IRS) 1099 Form reporting requirements, the amount paid per taxable year is limited to less than \$600.
 Participants are not paid for attending orientation classes.

-A request for exceptions to this policy can be made on a case-by-case basis to the Director of Program Services, or designee.
+A request for exceptions to this policy can be made on a case-by-case basis to the Director of Field Services, or designee.
 The request must demonstrate the exception is in the best interest of the consumer and in accordance with informed choice.
 Approvals will be provided in writing from the Director or designee.
 The consumer's consent to this exception should be documented in the case file.

-Consumers participating in pace must be set up as a vendor in CMS, and counselors will authorize payment via a pay authorizations.
+Consumers participating in pace must be set up as a vendor in CMS, and counselors will authorize payment via a pay authorization.
 There are two Pace budgets, one for field counselors and one for the Carl D. Perkins Vocational Training Center.